Cypress-Comrie/Findr---Personal-Project/README.md

 ## The Road Map
+* figure out how to use figma to create a template that im happy to use for the web app
+* Create the tinder like system that'll use a movie api to choose random movies
+* Get the api and set it up
+* add in a loading state
+* Create the refining tools Catagories/date range
+* add button to take you to watchlist
+* figure out how to make accounts work.
+Possibly with databases?
+* add button to take you to shared watchlist
+* CSS it all along the way

+This may and most likely will be expanded upon the more I think about or remeber things I need to do!

 #### **Stretch**
 * Have a pop up like tinder when a match is made for a more in your face representation
 * A play button that takes you to a website to view the movie (Not sure on the legalities behind this)
+* add a why not feature, letting the user have a reason for not wanting to watch a certain film

 # Boilerplate: React with Express and Vite